Pinhead (Hellraiser): Origins

-The character's past, which is alluded to in Hellbound, is expanded upon in the third film Hell on Earth.
+The character's past, as alluded to in Hellbound, is expanded upon in the third film, Hell on Earth.
 It is revealed that Pinhead originated as Elliott Spencer, a captain in the British Expeditionary Force suffering from PTSD and survivor guilt.
 Spencer participated in the Battle of Passchendaele, after which he lost faith in humanity and God.
-He wandered Earth indulging in a hedonistic lifestyle to bury his trauma, turning to the baser methods of gratification and pleasure until finding the Lament Configuration in British India in 1921.
+He wandered Earth indulging in a nihilistic and hedonistic lifestyle to bury his trauma, turning to the baser methods of gratification and pleasure until finding the Lament Configuration in British India in 1921.
 Some time after summoning the Cenobites, he joined their ranks and became a powerful leader, though this experience caused him to forget his human life and conclude that he had always been a demonic force.
 When he is temporarily restored as a spirit in Limbo in the film Hellraiser III, Spencer refers to his Pinhead incarnation as "very persuasive and very inventive", while finding the incarnation of Pinhead that lacks humanity to be a terrible and abhorrent force of evil and suffering.

 The BOOM!
 Studios comics, plotted by Clive Barker (and written by him and several other creators), follow the mythology of the first three Hellraiser films and expand it.
-The comics reveal that Spencer was a corrupt and at times sadistic person for many years before his experiences in World War I, that he abused his wife and enjoyed shocking his daughter Danielle with behavior he saw as corrupt or provocative, such as dressing in women's underwear in front of her and having sex with her mother while she was in the room.
+The comics reveal that Spencer was a corrupt and at times sadistic person for many years before his experiences in World War I, that he abused his wife and enjoyed shocking his daughter Danielle with behaviour he saw as corrupt or provocative, such as dressing in women's underwear in front of her and having sex with her mother while she was in the room.
 Spencer came to sexually desire his daughter when she grew older, but believed acting on such desire would be an action too far.
 During World War I, Spencer saw a collection of dead bodies hanging from a tree and considered it to be beautiful and also confirmation that there was no order to the world.
-Desiring answers, he abandoned his duties and wandered, eventually discovering a Lemarchand puzzle box, determined to learn more insight from the Cenobites.
-His high-level of apathy towards degradation of pain interested Leviathan, who decided to make him the new Hell Priest.
+Desiring answers, he abandoned his duties and wandered.
+He eventually discovered a LeMarchand puzzle box and determined to learn more insight from the Cenobites.
+His high level of apathy towards degradation and pain interested Leviathan, who decided to make him the new Hell Priest.
 Leviathan tested Spencer by having him seduce his daughter Danielle, letting him live out his fantasy at last.
-Spencer believed this was an illusion, but in fact it happened and Danielle then gave birth to a daughter Priscilla, whom she later abandoned.
+Spencer believed this was an illusion, but in fact it happened, and Danielle then gave birth to a daughter Priscilla, whom she later abandoned.